syarique31/Network-Analysis-Dashboard/README.md

 After inserting the dataset into Splunk under /Applications/Splunk/etc/apps and restarting to ensure it was integrated, I logged into Splunk Enterprise and opened the Search & Reporting app.
 This is the hub for querying data with SPL, where you can filter logs, run stats, and build charts.

-From a video I watched about the basics of Splunk, I learned that an index is where you tell Splunk what to search.
-Since my dataset was called botsv3, I tried using the command index=botsv3, but nothing happened.
-At first, I was skeptical about why it did not work, and I figured I was missing something.
-Later, I found on a Splunk guide that you also need to add earliest=0, which tells Splunk to include the very first available event in the dataset.
-Put together, index=botsv3 earliest=0 means Splunk will search all events in the dataset starting from the very beginning. /> <br><br>
+From a video I watched about Splunk basics, I learned that an index tells Splunk where to search.
+Since my dataset was called botsv3, I tried index=botsv3, but nothing happened.
+I later found on a Splunk guide that adding earliest=0 includes the first available events.
+Together, index=botsv3 earliest=0 searches all events in the dataset from the very beginning.

 <img width="1914" height="969" alt="Screenshot 2025-09-13 at 7 23 36 PM" src="https://github.com/user-attachments/assets/f115573d-5a6b-419a-855b-7f95de5fb776" />/> <br><br>

-After running the command, I saw a huge number of events that spanned about a year’s worth of logs from the dataset.
-These events represented different kinds of network activity.
-Some showed failed services or errors between connection endpoints, while others captured detailed records of network traffic.
-Each log contained valuable fields such as src_ip and dest_ip to identify endpoints, src_mac and dest_mac for hardware identifiers, and protocol_stack to show which communication protocols were used, such as TCP.
-I also recognized fields like bytes_in and bytes_out, which represent the amount of data transferred between endpoints.
-Many of these concepts were already familiar to me from my summer internship, which made it easier to connect the raw data with real-world networking and security practices.
+After running the command, I saw a year’s worth of logs covering different types of network activity.
+Some showed failed services, while others detailed traffic between endpoints.
+Each log included fields like src_ip, dest_ip, src_mac, dest_mac, protocol_stack, and data volumes through bytes_in and bytes_out.
+Many of these concepts were familiar from my internship, which helped me connect the raw data to real-world security practices.